prishi003/MovieReviewSystem/README.md

 Contributions are welcome!
 Feel free to fork this repository, create a new branch, and submit a pull request.

 ## License
-This project is created for educational purposes as part of an Advanced Database Laboratory project.
+This project is created for educational purposes as part of an Application Development Laboratory project.

 ---
 *Made with ❤️ for Studio Ghibli fans worldwide*